Think Outside the Box

 Post 4: When “Think Outside the Box” Goes Wrong

-Part 4 of the Thinking Outside the Box series How $131 billion proved that “outside” isn’t always better Canada legalized cannabis in 2018.
+How $131 billion proved that “outside” isn’t always better Canada legalized cannabis in 2018.
 Brilliant teams.
 Unlimited capital.
 A brand-new industry.
 Five years later: $131 billion burned.
 Why?
 Teams didn’t know their operational box.
 Inside, outside—no idea which walls could move.
-The “No Box” Trap Some
+The “No Box” Trap Some firms acted as if cannabis was too special for

 Post 4: When “Think Outside the Box” Goes Wrong Read More »